2009 EXHIBITION HIGHLIGHTS

 her understand and assimilate her everyday life tribulations.
 In her work you will find a broad range of themes: first creating the plate and giving it form with her hands, then inking and discovering the shape of the carved plate, and lastly pulling prints from the press.
 When she is finished with printing, the works are hung to dry: pinned in rows as if they were devoted militants ready to communicate her own personal messages.

 Faculty/Staff Dining, Kirkhof Center:

-This is the first of a planned series of small exhibitons showcasing the work of local artists to be featured in the Eberhard Center, Robert C. Pew Grand Rapids Campus.
+This is the first of a planned series of small exhibitions showcasing the work of local artists to be featured in the Eberhard Center, Robert C. Pew Grand Rapids Campus.

 Caroline Fehsenfeld is a noted regional artist whose work reflects views of the streets and neighborhoods of Grand Rapids and surrounding rural areas.
 Fehsenfeld is often called a "painters painter."
 Through her rich palette and textures, she explores various relationships of abstracted shapes, realism and her own enthusiasm for life.

-This exhibit was on display in Winter 2009 in the Faculy/Staff Dining Gallery in the Kirkhof Center, Allendale Campus.
+This exhibit was on display in Winter 2009 in the Faculty/Staff Dining Gallery in the Kirkhof Center, Allendale Campus.
 It was presented with the support of LaFontsee Gallery.

 Brita Brookes Native American Photography is part of a planned series of small exhibitions showcasing the work of Michigan artists to be featured on Robert C. Pew Grand Rapids Campus.

 This exhibit displays Brookes' experiences participating in Native American Pow Wows in the Three Fires Confederacy area of Michigan and Ontario.
 These photos reflect some of the qualities of light, dance, movement, texture, emotion and energy found at a Pow Wow event.